hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 sudo -u mapr hadoop mfs -ls /testbinarytable1volume
 ```

 ☝ The volume's name is: test.binarytable1 and it will be mounted as <ins>/testbinarytable1volume/</ins> in the EDF File System.

 **Now we can create the Binary Table**

 👇 Inside `hbase shell`:

 ```
 create '/testbinarytable1volume/notifications','attributes','metrics'
 ```

 Table name is <ins>/testbinarytable1volume/notifications</ins>. **attributes** and **metrics** are column families.

 **Note**: In EDF Database Binary Table, the table name is by default a path in the File System.
-You can change the style of the table name to be like in Apache HBase, refer to👉: [Mapping to HBase Table Namespaces][MappingToHbaseTableNamespaces].
+You can change the style of the table name to be like in Apache HBase, refer to👉: [Mapping to HBase Table Namespaces](https://docs.datafabric.hpe.com/70/UpgradeGuide/.MappingTableNamespace-HBase-DBbinary_2.html).

 ### Build and Run The MapReduce Application

-**Important note**: Before running the MapReduce application, if you are using the Development Environment, you have to complete the following steps: [Installing Hadoop and YARN][InstallingHadoopAndYarn].
+**Important note**: Before running the MapReduce application, if you are using the Development Environment, you have to complete the following steps: [Installing Hadoop and YARN](https://docs.datafabric.hpe.com/70/AdvancedInstallation/InstallingHadoop.html).

 It's because by default the YARN framework is not installed and hence the MapReduce framework is not installed.

 #### MapReduce Application Source Code

-I have put the code on Github: [Example-MapReduce-With-EzmeralDataFabricMapR-DatabaseBinaryTable][MapReduceEDFDataBaseBinaryTable].
+I have put the code on Github: [Example-MapReduce-With-EzmeralDataFabricMapR-DatabaseBinaryTable](https://github.com/aruruka/Example-MapReduce-With-EzmeralDataFabricMapR-DatabaseBinaryTable).
 You can download it and compile it using Visual Studio Code.

 This MapReduce application is simple, the following is the logic:

 1. Get data from the source table: <ins>/testbinarytable1volume/notifications</ins> and output aggregated data to the target table: <ins>/testbinarytable1volume/summary</ins>.
 2. It's basically a varietas of "Word Count".
 This MapReduce application simply aggregates the number of rows which contains a column called "type" in the "attributes" column family.

 For example, there may be comment type, promotion type, friend-request type, etc. in this table.
 Then the app will count how many rows of comment type, promotion typee, friend-request type are there.

 #### How to Run it On EDF

 You can run the MapReduction application on your one-node cluster of EDF Development Environment, then.
 Refer to the following command:

 First, we need to create a new table(target table) for storing the counter number:

 ```bash
 create '/testbinarytable1volume/summary','metrics'
 ```

 Then, run the MapReduce application via `yarn jar` command:

 ```bash
 sudo -u mapr \